anishasingh23/mahabharatInitial/README.md

 ## Disclaimer

 This project is for educational and interpretive purposes only.
-It does not provide official moral, legal, or spiritual advice — although it might occasionally sound like your grandmother giving life lessons.
+It does not provide official moral, legal, or spiritual advice — although it might occasionally sound like your relatives giving life lessons.

-## License

-[Add your chosen license here]

 ## Acknowledgments